My Policy Priorities

 Term Limits for Congressmen and Justices

 As a measure against corrupt and self-serving career politicians, term limits equating to 12 years each should be applied to the US senate and House.
-In order to maintain a more fair and balanced supreme court system, there should be 20 supreme court justices, each serving 20-year terms, with one new justice being appointed to replace an old one each year.
+In order to maintain a more fair and balanced supreme court system, each supreme court justice should serve a single eighteen-year term with no ability to be appointed for additional terms.
+A single new court appointment would occur every two years.
 I also believe that US representatives should have their terms extended to 4 years, so they spend less of their careers campaigning, and more of it legislating.

 Removing Big Money from Elections